tantic/redmine_asap_docs/docs/theme/administration/logo.md

 Go to admin area > theme
 (direct link : redmine_url/settings/plugin/redmine_asap_theme)

-Fill the field background-color with hexadecimal color code
+Fill the field background-color with hexadecimal color code, you can also configure the color on hover.

 ![Login](./img/logo-admin.png)